 Description

-The spandrels and abutments of both the north and south elevations are of quarry-faced coursed yellow gritstone, supported by canted buttresses.
-The north elevation has symmetrical curved wing walls to either side, with canted ashlar coping stones, terminating in low square masonry piers with dressed pyramidal cap stones.
-The south elevation has a similar curved wing wall on the east side, which retains its three-bar iron railings, with flat cast-iron posts.
-To the west the abutment is obscured by the embankment and retaining wall of the former Mirfield goods station.
-The plinths of the parapet walls rest on ashlar cordons; the walls, terminating in rectangular piers, are capped by ashlar coping stones.
-The two-piece pier capstones have a slightly convex upper surface, apart from that to the south-west which is flat and a single stone.
+The spandrels and abutments on both the north and south sides are made of quarry-faced coursed yellow gritstone and are supported by canted buttresses.
+The north elevation features symmetrical curved wing walls on either side, topped with canted ashlar coping stones, and ends in low square masonry piers with dressed pyramidal cap stones.
+The south elevation has a similar curved wing wall on the east side, which retains its three-bar iron railings with flat cast-iron posts.
+To the west, the abutment is obscured by the embankment and retaining wall of the former Mirfield goods station.
+The plinths of the parapet walls rest on ashlar cordons, and the walls, which end in rectangular piers, are capped with ashlar coping stones.
+The pier capstones are in two pieces, with a slightly convex upper surface, except for the one to the south-west, which is flat and made from a single stone.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.